Finding Lebanon

 Ancient.

-That day in northern Lebanon ended up being one of the calmest parts of the trip.
+It became one of the calmest moments of the entire trip.

 Especially diaspora identity.

-To recognize pieces of yourself inside a place you didn’t fully grow up in.
+To recognize pieces of yourself inside a place you didn't grow up.

-I don’t think visiting Lebanon made me suddenly “understand” everything about being Lebanese.
+Visiting Lebanon didn't suddenly make me understand everything about being Lebanese.

 Opinionated.